Torah im Derech Eretz: Jewish law

-Importantly, Hirsch was very clear that Derech Eretz in no sense allows for halakhic compromise.
+Hirsch was emphatic that Derech Eretz in no sense allows for halakhic compromise.
 In his view, Judaism is "an untouchable sanctuary which must not be subjected to human judgment nor subordinated to human considerations" and "progress is valid only to the extent that it does not interfere with religion".
 He states that "the Jew will not want to accomplish anything that he cannot accomplish as a Jew.
 Any step which takes him away from Judaism is not for him a step forward, is not progress.
 He exercises this self-control without a pang, for he does not wish to accomplish his own will on earth but labours in the service of God."
-In The Nineteen Letters of Ben Uziel Hirsch remarked that it would have been better for the Jews not to have been emancipated if the price they had to pay was assimilation.
+In The Nineteen Letters of Ben Uziel, Hirsch remarked that it would have been better for the Jews not to have been emancipated if the price they had to pay was assimilation.
 (See also, Modern Orthodox Judaism#Standards of observance.)